ghacks Technology News

 Change Firefox Font Size Of Address, Tab And Status Bar

-The Make Font Size Bigger Pack is a Firefox add-on that will automatically increase the font size of the fonts in the Firefox address bar, tab bar and status bar.
-The new font sizes are automatically enabled after installation of the add-on and a restart of the web browser.
+Make Font Size Bigger Pack is a Firefox add-on that increases the font size of fonts in the Firefox address bar, tab bar and status bar automatically after installation.

 The pack combines two add-ons of the same developer in one add-on.
 Firefox users can also download the Make Address Bar Bigger and Make Tab Bar And Status Bar Bigger add-ons instead in case they only need one of those.

-There are no configuration options currently but the developer promises to update the add-on soon with options to edit the font size and an option to enable or disable the add-on in the Firefox web browser.
+There are no configuration options currently, but the developer promises to update the add-on soon with options to edit the font size, and an option to enable or disable the add-on in the Firefox web browser.

 Firefox users who prefer to change the font sizes, colors and fonts in general can edit the userchrome.css file directly which is located in the chrome directory of the Firefox profile folder.
-It can be that only a userchrome-example.css is available, just remove the -example part from the url in that case.

 /*Change address bar font, color and size*/